 Quick Service Restaurants: These are counter service restaurants without wait service.
 There are no reservations required or accepted, and so they are great for a quick meal or snack.
 Because they can get crowded throughout the day, I’d generally recommend going early or later for shorter lines and more seating.

-Keep in mind that if you are planning to dine at the theme parks, you’ll need valid park tickets.
+Keep in mind that if you are planning to dine at a theme park, you’ll need valid park tickets.
 If you aren’t going to the theme parks on a particular day, you may consider eating at one of the resort restaurants, or a restaurant at Disney Springs.

 Our Favorite Disney World Restaurants

 We always enjoy eating at Epcot.
-Because we enjoy having dinner at the World Showcase, we typically like stay at Disney’s Beach Club Resort.
-It’s right near the International Gateway, and is just a few minutes to these Epcot restaurants.
+Because we enjoy having dinner at Epcot’s World Showcase, we typically like to stay at Disney’s Beach Club Resort.
+It’s right near the International Gateway and is just a few minutes to these Epcot restaurants.
 It’s a great place to walk around in the evening as well.

 We love Italian food, so we definitely enjoy eating at the two table service Italian restaurants within the Italy pavilion in Epcot.
 Via Napoli is the more casual of the two, and offers delicious pizzas.